julia-richards/skibrite/README.md

 A live version of the application can be found [here](https://skibrite.herokuapp.com/).
 Please keep in mind that it is hosted on a free-tier so it might take a few seconds to wake up!

 This app is built using an Express JS backend Postgres database via the handy Sequelize ORM.
-For the frontend UI that users "know" they interact with I chose to use React w/ Redux for state manangement and Vanilla CSS.
+For the frontend I chose to use React w/ Redux for state manangement and Vanilla CSS.

 ## Features